What is NEW INC & why should I apply?

 How does NEW INC facilitate collaboration?

-We encourage collaboration, believe in a generative community, and promote peer-to-peer learning and mentorship, highlighting the knowledge and expertise already present within the community.
-NEW INC facilitates group critiques, community development workshops, inclusionary practice workshops, critical discourse, themed happy hours and mixers.
-Status sessions are monthly small group events that provide our community with the opportunity to connect with one another on a peer level.
+We encourage collaboration because we believe in a generative community.
+We highlight the knowledge and expertise already present within the community and promote peer-to-peer learning and mentorship.
+NEW INC facilitates group critiques, community development workshops, inclusionary practice workshops, critical discourse, themed happy hours, and mixers.
+We also host monthly small group events, like Status Sessions and Show & Tell, which provide our community with the opportunity to connect with one another on a peer level.

 How does NEW INC continue to engage with their alumni community?